Industrial Mechanics & Maintenance

-Industrial Maintenance is offered at multiple locations within the Hinds Community College district.
+Industrial Maintenance is offered at multiple locations.
 Day, night and short-term classes are offered throughout the year.
 Students in the program will learn the importance of maintaining high personal standards, work ethic and practice habits that are required on the job.
 All students and instructors are expected to comply with personal and environmental safety practices in accordance with industry standards.

 Hinds CC instructors are certified by the National Center for Construction Education and Research to teach Industrial Maintenance.
 Our instructors continuously update their skills and knowledge base to match industry standards and better prepare students for employment post-graduation.

 Students who complete the Industrial Maintenance program will be prepared for jobs in mechanical/electric repair and preventative maintenance with industrial or commercial employers.
 Hinds CC has an excellent reputation with local industry professionals looking for skilled workers.
 Job placement for our graduates is a top priority.

 Degree options in the Industrial Maintenance Technology program include a Career Certificate, a Technical Certificate and an Associate of Applied Science Degree option.
 A Career Planning and Assessment System (CPAS) review course and exam are required to graduate from these programs.

 Instructors also work with the Mississippi Construction Education Foundation to provide national construction education certification.